zoltraks/node-typescript-boilerplate/README.md

 This is **optional**, but if you want to learn how to write JavaScript tests for TypeScript modules, read the [corresponding wiki page][wiki-js-tests].

-## Backers & Sponsors

-Support this project by becoming a sponsor.

 ## License

 Licensed under the APLv2.
 See the [LICENSE](LICENSE.txt) file for details.